Today we will be discussing how to change the PHP version of your WordPress website with NameCheap, BlueHost, GoDaddy, and HostGator.

 - Randomly visit pages and posts to check if anything seems out-of-order

-- Update your theme and plugins if available
+- Upgrade your theme and plugins if available

-- Download a newer version of your website backup
+- Download a newer version of your backup

 If any unusual circumstances occur, contact your hosting provider for a quick solution.
 You can also revert back to the previous PHP version, but contacting your hosting support first is always recommended.

 If you still have no luck updating your PHP version, then you should contact your hosting company.
-They will have the ability to update your web hosting software on your behalf.
+They will have access to upgrade your PHP version for you.

-However, this is only one step to secure your website.
+However, this is only one step towards fully securing your site.
 You should always follow extra precautionary measures, just to be on the safe side.

 - Update your WordPress, theme, and plugins